NorthStarUAS/fmu-ardupilot-ecosystem-legacy/README.md

   don't know ... the problem may be in Pixracer hardware, something with my ftdi cable, I don't know.
 I'm giving up on it now, but know that I tried everything I could think of.

+  Note that all this works as intended if I write data out the console (usb) port.

 ## Some major bullet point todo list items: